Gig Economy, Freelancers, and Taxes

 Tax Estimates

 Independent contractors in the gig economy will have to make tax estimate payments to the IRS and maybe their respective state tax agency.
-However, if your gig or shared economy income is only a portion of your entire income, e.g. W-2 from you or your spouse, we suggest you use the free eFile.com Taxometer to estimate your tax withholding based on your personal tax return goals.
+However, if your gig or shared economy income is only a portion of your entire income, e.g. W-2 from you or your spouse, we suggest you estimate your tax withholding based on your personal tax return goals.
 You may consider withholding more from your W-2 in order to lower your required estimated tax payments.
 If you need to make independent tax estimate payments, use Form 1040-ES for the given tax year or pay these estimates online.
 For more details, see IRS Publication 505, Tax Withholding and Estimated Tax.

-You can estimate your tax return for the current or previous tax year here on eFile.com for free.
+You can calculate your tax return for the current or previous tax year here on eFile.com for free.
 We encourage you to do this before you make estimated tax payments or adjust your W-4 tax withholding so you will have a more accurate base to estimate your taxes due.
 Consider these tax return goals.

 You can prepare your freelance, independent contractor, gig or shared economy tax return—together with W-2 income you or your spouse might have—here on eFile.com.
 We offer Premium Taxpert® support at a significantly lower price than you would pay with a tax professional, TurboTax®, or H&R Block®.
 Simply click the Start button below or contact one of our Taxperts® with your gig questions.